haiwen/seafile-admin-docs/manual/config/env.md

 - `SEAFILE_MYSQL_DB_SEAHUB_DB_NAME`: The name of seahub database name, default is `seahub_db`

 !!! note "Database character set"
     Since Seafile 14.0, the Docker deployment creates the Seafile databases with the `utf8mb4` character set, and configures `connection_charset = utf8mb4` in `seafile.conf`.
-This ensures proper storage of non-ASCII characters such as Chinese.
+This ensures proper storage of special characters such as Emoji.

 ## Cache configurations